kcorman0/nn-object-classifier/README.md

-# Object Classifier: Urban vs. Nature
+# Image Classifier: Urban vs. Nature

 The goal of this project was to create and train a convolutional neural network to be able to classify images as being urban or nature using Tensorflow.